bob134552/LeagueLore/README.md

 The layout of the site would be a 2 page site, a champion page and contact page.
 Through these pages the user will have access to a grid from which they can either use the search bar provide to find champions or a particular champion they are looking for.
 On selection of a champion the grid would be cleared and filled with information about the selected champion along with a youtube video of the champions spotlight (if available).
-There is also pagination available for mobile.
+There is also pagination available for mobile and tablet.

 ## The Skeleton Plane